demisto/content/Packs/CortexXDR/Integrations/CortexXDRIR/README.md

 ### xdr-get-alerts
 ***
-Returns a list of alerts and their meta-data, which you can filter by built-in arguments or use the custom_filter to input a JSON filter object.
+Returns a list of alerts and their metadata, which you can filter by built-in arguments or use the custom_filter to input a JSON filter object.
-Multiple filter arguments will be concatenated using AND operator, while arguments that support a comma-separated list of values will use an OR operator between each value.
+Multiple filter arguments will be concatenated using the AND operator, while arguments that support a comma-separated list of values will use an OR operator between each value.

 #### Base Command